nearform/titus/docs/developers/packages/titus-backend/README.md

-# Titus Backend
+# Titus Backend Kit
+## Overview

-Titus backend is a starter [fastify] server with [PostgreSQL](node-postgres) and [Auth0] plugins.
+Titus backend is a starter [fastify] server with [PostgreSQL][node-postgres] and [Auth0] plugins.

-## Features
-Titus backend consists of the following:

-* Fastify HTTP server
-* [Pino] logger (comes with fastify)
-* Automatic restart and hot reloading with [Nodemon]
-* [12-Factor App recommendation][config] and reads configuration from environment variables
-* PostgreSQL plugin with transaction control at route level
-* Sample source structure for organising fastify routes and plugin
-* [Jest], [nock] and [faker] test tools
-* [ESLint] code linter
-* [Prettier] code format with [Standard] preset

-# Introduction

 What you implement with Titus backend is your choice.
-We provide an unopiniated, working shell.
+We provide an unopinionated, working shell.
 We provide what is common in our projects: a configurable HTTP Server with JSON logging, health check route and database capabilities.

-There is scope for you to add, customise or even replace plugins and features.
+There is scope for you to add, customise and even replace plugins and features.

 ### Organisation
 Titus backend is structured as follows:

 * `lib/` - contains the server sources
 * `lib/config` - server configuration: reads environment variable values, with default values from the`.env` file
 * `lib/plugins` - fastify plugins for cross-cutting features.
-Contains PG instrumenter and Auth0 + [jwt] strategy
+Contains a pg instrumenter and Auth0 + [jwt] strategy
 * `lib/routes` - fastify plugins to declare HTTP routes.
 The health check route is also here
 * `tools/` - contains tooling, such as database migration tools and scripts